bhavin2897/ckanext-sparql_interface/README.md

 var prefixes = "PREFIX void: <http://rdfs.org/ns/void#> PREFIX geo: <http://www.w3.org/2003/01/geo/wgs84_pos#> PREFIX foaf: <http://xmlns.com/foaf/0.1/> PREFIX vann: <http://purl.org/vocab/vann/> PREFIX teach: <http://linkedscience.org/teach/ns#>"
 ```

+### BETA Version:
+#### Natrual Language to SPAQRL query converted using LLM
+Using LLM from Llama we have used simpole text questions for spaqrl queries, so that user do not have to worry about the spaqrl language.
+He can simple ask questions on the QUESTION bar

 ## Changelog

 - Version: 1.01: Fix Bugs
 - Version: 2.0: Adapted to ckan 2.9 and internationalized
 - Version: 2.0.1: Minor fixes
+- Version: 2.1.0: Natural Language to SPAQRL Text

 Example
 =======